Generalized Out-of-Distribution Detection: A Survey: Generalized OOD Detection

-\keypoint{Remark: Extension of OOD Detection} We provide another definition from the perspective of generalization: Out-of-distribution detection, or OOD detection, aims to detect test samples to which the model cannot or does not want to generalize~\cite{pleiss2019neural}.
-In the most of the machine learning tasks, such as image classification, the models are expected to generalize their prediction capability to samples with covariate shift, and they are only unable to generalize when semantic shift occurs.
-However, for applications where models are by-design nontransferable to other domain, such as many deep reinforcement learning tasks like game AI~\cite{vinyals2017starcraft,sedlmeier2019uncertainty}, the key term ``distribution'' should refer to ``data / input distribution'', so that the model should refuse to make decision under the environment that is not the same as training environment, \ie $P(X)\neq P'(X)$.
+\keypoint{Remark: To Generalize, or To Detect?} We provide another definition from the perspective of generalization: Out-of-distribution detection, or OOD detection, aims to detect test samples to which the model cannot or does not want to generalize~\cite{pleiss2019neural}.
+In most of the machine learning tasks, such as image classification, the models are expected to generalize their prediction capability to samples with covariate shift, and they are only unable to generalize when semantic shift occurs.
+However, for applications where models are by-design nontransferable to other domain, such as many deep reinforcement learning tasks like game AI~\cite{vinyals2017starcraft,sedlmeier2019uncertainty}, the key term ``distribution'' should refer to ``data/input distribution'', so that the model should refuse to decide the environment that is not the same as the training environment, \ie $P(X)\neq P'(X)$.
 Similar applications are those high-risk tasks such as medical image classification~\cite{zimmerer2022mood} or in privacy-sensitive scenario~\cite{tariq2020review}, where the models are expected to be very conservative and only make predictions for samples exactly from the training distribution, rejecting any samples that deviate from it.
-In sum, an OOD detection task can be valid when the ``detection'' task has well reconciled with the ``generalization'' task.
-By all means, detecting semantic shift is still the mainstream of OOD detection tasks and is the focus of this survey.
+Recent studies~\cite{averly2023unified} also highlight a model-specific view: a robust model should generalize to examples with covariate shift; a weak model should reject them.
+Ultimately, an OOD detection task is considered valid when it successfully balances the aspects of ``detection" and ``generalization", taking into account factors such as meaningfulness and the inherent challenges presented by the task.
+Nonetheless, detecting semantic shift remains the primary focus of OOD detection tasks and is central to this survey.